 How to Apply

-We usually take on two Foundation Apprentices each year and have ten or more applicants for each place.
+We usually take on two Foundation Apprentices each year and have many applicants for each place.
 We welcome applications from talented, aspiring furniture-makers who have a strong desire to improve their skills and want to establish a career making high-quality furniture.
 We look for evidence that applicants enjoy making things well.
 We are looking for potential and enthusiasm rather than qualifications and experience.
-Usually, applicants will have completed a college course.
-However, we will consider anyone who wants a career in furniture-making, is keen and can show us some furniture they have made to a good standard.
+Often, applicants will have completed a furniture course at college.
+However, we will consider anyone who wants a career in furniture-making, is dedicated and can show us some furniture they have made to a good standard.
 There is no age restriction on applicants.

 The final selection procedure takes place during June when we draw up a shortlist of candidates and ask each of them to come in for a trial day.
 We then choose the new Foundation Apprentices who will start in mid September.